cboin1996/songbird/README.md

-# songbird 🐦
+# songbirdcli 🐦

 Music downloading client featuring mp3 or m4a tagging.

 # Installation

-You will require:
+To run the app via docker, you will require:
 1. docker: https://docs.docker.com/get-docker/

-## Command Line Interface
+## Command Line Interface via Docker

 Note: to be gung-ho, add `--pull always` to any of the below commands to always receive the latest